isc-projects/kea/doc/sphinx/arm/admin.rst

    the appropriate entries added to PostgreSQL's pg_hba.conf file.
 This file is normally located in the primary data directory for the PostgreSQL server.
-The precise path may vary depending on the operating system and version, but the default location for PostgreSQL 9.3 on Centos 6.5 is: ``/var/lib/pgsql/9.3/data/pg_hba.conf``.
+The precise path may vary depending on the operating system and version, but the default location for PostgreSQL is ``/etc/postgresql/*/main/postgresql.conf``.

    Assuming Kea is running on the same host as PostgreSQL, adding lines similar to the following should be sufficient to provide